RogerNoel/NodeJS_Becode_Tool/README.md

 [The 'Have I Been Powned' API](https://haveibeenpwned.com/) for providing datas.
 [Becode](https://www.becode.org/) -> for sharing knowledge.
 Our beloved coaches ;-)
-Those who helpes me achieve this (y)
+Those who helped me achieve this (y)
 Please report any problem you could find.
-Thank you for downloading and sharing.
+Thank you for visiting this page.